ethanc8/Sphinx-Documentation/source/Tutorials/Other Series/Roard Vallon/Tutorial 1/Tutorial 1.md

 > * [ ] Download pictures into this directory
 > * [ ] Add captions to pictures

-_Following the GNUstep project presentation [in issue number 47](https://web.archive.org/web/20190926105521/http://www.roard.com/docs/lmf1.article/), we will start a small application project that we will evolve and extend throughout the year_
+_Following the GNUstep project presentation [in issue number 47](https://web.archive.org/web/20190926105521/http://www.roard.com/docs/lmf1.article/), we will start a small application project that we will evolve and extend throughout the year._

 ## Application description

 This month we are going to start with something simple.
 The objective of the program that we are going to make is to note and manage tasks to be done; the application name will be "Todo.app".

 The interface for the time being will be very simple, displaying the task list in the upper part and the task contents (description, date, etc.) in the lower part.
 It will of course be possible to add or delete a task, and even to save them all into a file.

-This allows us to present the RAD (Rapid Application Development) [^1] tool supplied with GNUstep, Gorm, and to introduce some of the currently used Design Patterns [^2] in a GNUstep application.
+This allows us to present the RAD (Rapid Application Development)[^1] tool supplied with GNUstep, Gorm, and to introduce some of the currently used Design Patterns[^2] in a GNUstep application.

 You will notice over the course of these articles that the GNUstep framework itself makes heavy use of a number of known patterns.

-## Model - View - Controller
+## Model-View-Controller

 Lets start with the very classic Model-View-Controller, which we can see in the following figure.